 If your skin is in pretty good shape, less than a thousand dollars can be enough.
 On the other hand, if you’re fifty-five and have a lot of blotchiness, sagging, and wrinkles, a thousand dollars may only get you started.
 But, realistically speaking, it likely won’t get you very far.

 Still—get started!
 Think of the tortoise and the hare.
 A little bit over a long period gets you to the same place as a lot over a short period.

-I remember once reading an Ann Landers column where a woman wrote in saying that she was hesitant to go to medical school because by the time she finished her medical school training plus residency, she would be seven years older and almost forty years old.
+I remember once reading an Ann Landers column where a woman wrote in saying that she was hesitant to go to medical school because by the time she finished her medical school training plus residency, she would be seven years older and almost forty.
 Ann Landers replied with the question, “How old will you be in seven years if you don’t go to medical school?”

-If you have less than a thousand dollars to spend, focus on these four things:
+If you have less than a thousand dollars to spend, focus on these four anti-aging strategies: